chraltro/ansuz/README.md

-# 🤖 AI Code Explainer
+# ᚨ ANSUZ - Code Decoded by AI

-> Transform complex code into clear, understandable explanations with AI-powered analysis
+> Transform complex code into clear, understandable explanations with AI-powered analysis powered by the wisdom of Ansuz, the Norse rune of knowledge and communication

 ## ✨ Features